 Are you planning to travel to Canada, or through Canada to another destination?
-Read here whether you need to apply for a visa or an eTA.
-In general, British and Irish travellers who are planning to fly to Canada for a holiday, on business or for a transfer do not need a visa.
+Read here whether you need to apply for a visa or an eTA visa.
+In general, Irish and UK citizens who are planning to fly to Canada for a holiday, on business or for a transfer do not need a visa.
 Instead of the Canada visa, applying for an eTA Canada suffices.
-With an eTA, you can stay in Canada for a maximum of 6 consecutive months for tourist or business purposes.
+With an eTA, Irish and UK citizens can stay in Canada for a maximum of 6 consecutive months for tourist or business purposes.
 If you meet the requirements mentioned on this page, you can apply for an eTA Canada online.
 If you do not meet these requirements, you can apply for a Canada visa at the Canadian embassy or on the website of the Canadian government.

 A Canada visa is not the same as an eTA Canada.
 Check on time what type of travel authorisation you need.
 This page explains what the differences between the eTA and visa are, what the requirements for both are, and which visa you need in case an eTA Canada does not suffice for your situation.
-For instance, you are required to apply for a visa if you wish to enter into employment with a Canadian organisation, if you wish to stay in Canada for longer than six consecutive months, or if you do not meet the passport requirements which apply for the eTA.
-In the chapters below, you will find the most important things to keep in mind if you are in doubt whether you need a visa, and which visa you need to perform the planned activities in Canada.
+For instance, EU and UK citizens are required to apply for a visa if you wish to enter into employment with a Canadian organisation, if you wish to stay in Canada for longer than six consecutive months, or if you do not meet the passport requirements which apply for the eTA.
+In the chapters below, you will find the most important things to keep in mind if you are in doubt whether you need a visa, and which visa EU and UK citizens need to perform the planned activities in Canada.

 1. Visa or eTA?